Spooky Savings Sale

 2. Try cooler pillows

 You might think that your mattress is the main culprit for making you overheat, but your pillow is also a big factor.
-When it's warm, you may notice that your head feels a lot warmer compared to the rest of your body.
+When it's warm, you may notice that your head feels much warmer than the rest of your body.
 This is because we lose around 10% of our body heat through our head.
-By using a cooling gel pillow, you will feel a difference in your overall body temperature while the pillow stays cool.
+Using a cooling gel pillow makes you feel a difference in your overall body temperature while the pillow stays cool.
+1, 2, 3

 We have a wide range of cooling pillows to help you fall into blissful sleep.
 Pillows can have a variety of cooling properties.
 Some pillows can be cool to the touch and some even have air vents in their structure to increase breathability.
-Pillows with natural fibres can help you to manage the heat all through the night.
+Pillows with natural fibres can help you manage the heat throughout the night.

 Back to the top